<?php echo $image->getTitle() ?>

 • any medicines or inhalers that you take

-• ear plugs/eye mask if you are easily disturbed
+• ear plugs and eye masks if you are easily disturbed

 • in maternity: nappies and clothes for your baby.
 Staff will have an additional list for you.

 Every bedside has a small personal locker which can only hold essential items.
 The locker is not secure so please do not use it to store valuables such as your phone or large amounts of money.
-Items you will not need during your stay should be sent home.
+Items you will not need during your stay should be left at home.

 Please speak to your nurse who can arrange for valuables, or larger items, to be securely locked away in the cashier's office.